 Begin with the Pectoral girdle with the pectoral muscles removed.

-Add the Ventral Primary Rami of C5 and C6.
+Add the Ventral primary rami of C5 and C6.
+These roots lie between the anterior and middle scalene muscles.

-C5 and C6 unite to form the superior trunk.
+C5 and C6 unite to form the superior (upper) trunk.
+Note: the suprascapular nerve and nerve to the subclavius branches arise here.

 C7 continues as the middle trunk.

-C8 and T1 unite at the neck of the first rib to form an inferior trunk.
-The inferior trunk lies on the first rib posterior to the subclavian artery.
+C8 and T1 unite (at the neck of the first rib) to form an inferior (lower) trunk.
+The inferior trunk lies posterior to the subclavian artery and superior to the first rib.

-Each of the three trunks then divide into anterior and posterior divisions posterior to the clavicle.
-These divisions are of fundamental significance because the anterior divisions supply the flexor (anterior) parts and the posterior divisions supply extensor (posterior) parts of the upper limb.
+Each of the three trunks split into anterior and posterior divisions posterior to the clavicle.
+These divisions are important because they represent developmental features that translate into function: anterior divisions mainly supply the flexor (anterior) compartments and the posterior divisions mainly supply extensor (posterior) compartments of the upper limb.

-Add the anterior division of the superior trunk.
+Add the anterior division of the superior (upper) trunk.

-Add the posterior division of the superior trunk.
+Add the posterior division of the superior (upper) trunk.

 Add the anterior division of the middle trunk.